-Active family involvement is essential to each student's success.
-The IDEA, or the Individuals with Disabilities Education Act, requires that IEP's be developed for students with disabilities who have been found eligible for special education services.
-IDEA establishes that a written plan must specify how education, related services, and support will be delivered to a student with disabilities.
+The Individuals with Disabilities Education Act (IDEA) requires an IEP be developed if a child is determined to have a disability that requires specialized instruction.
+The IDEA establishes that a written plan must specify how education, related services, and support will be delivered to a student with disabilities.
 That written plan is called an IEP, or Individualized Education Program.
-The IEP identifies special education and related service supports needed for a student with a disability.
-The following principles guide IEP development in Maryland.

-In addition to personal information such as the student's name and address, the IEP contains the following parts as included in the Maryland Statewide IEP Document.
-This document is available in a number of languag
+In addition to personal information, including the student’s name and address, the IEP includes the following parts.

-The following questions may be answered as part of the IEP development process.
+These questions may be answered as part of the IEP development meeting.